jutge-org/jutge-quizzes-toolkit/README.md

     * `correct`: describes the correct answer.
     * `maxlength`: integer maximum length of the answer.
     * `placeholder`: `OPTIONAL` text to display when the answer is blank.
 Default is `?`.
-    * `ignorecase`: `OPTIONAL` indicates
+    * `ignorecase`: `OPTIONAL` indicates whether to ignore the case of the answer or not.
+Default is `true`.
+    * `trim`: `OPTIONAL` indicates whether to ignore the blanks before and after the answer.
+Default is `true`.

+    A dropdown list of items has the following attributes:
+      * `correct`: describes the correct answer.
-    list of other possible `options`.
+      * `options`: a list of all the other possible answers that are not correct.
-* `Ordering`:
-* `Matching`:
-* `OpenQuestion`:
+* `Ordering`: A question with a list of `items` that has to be permutated to a specific order.
+The `label` attribute expects a text which will be the title of the box containing the items.
+* `Matching`: A match between pairs of items in two lists.
+An attribute `labels` is needed, with two titles for the left and right boxes.
+A `left` and a `right` list of items is needed, with the same number of elements in each one.
+* `OpenQuestion`: A simple text field where anything can be written.
+The open question has only a `placeholder` attribute which is the text dsplayed in the answer box as a hint to the student.

+> Examples for all question templates can be found in the `quizzes/demo.pbm/en` folder.

 ### Optional attributtes

 #### Quiz
-* Shuffle: the shuffle attribute indicates whether the order of the questions in the quiz must be changed everytime the quiz is taken.
-If not specified it's default value is true.
+* Shuffle: the `shuffle` attribute indicates whether the order of the questions in the quiz must be changed everytime the quiz is taken.
+If not specified it's default value is `true`.
 ```yml
 shuffle: False
 ```